“Commit yourself to lifelong learning. The most valuable asset you’ll ever have is your mind and what you put into it.“ Brian Tracy

 “Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.”
 Scott Adams

 STM art & design scheme (information to follow soon)

-STM art and design expectations (information to follow soon)
+STM art & design expectations (information to follow soon)

 “Music expresses that which cannot be said and on which it is impossible to be silent.”
 Victor Hugo

 Music is a universal language that embodies one of the highest forms of creativity – it is a key part of our lives and therefore we recognise its value at St Michael’s.
-We believe it offers children something that is emotional, imaginative, creative and fun and the purpose for teaching music are:
+We believe it offers children something that is emotional, imaginative and fun.
+Other reasons for teaching music are: